edemaine/svgtiler/README.md

 ## Drawing Files: .asc, .ssv, .csv, .tsv, .xlsx, .xls, .ods

-The **.asc format** for drawing files represents traditional ASCII art: each non-newline character represents a one-character symbol name.
+The **.asc format** for drawing files represents traditional ASCII art: each non-newline character represents a one-character tile name.
-For example, here is a simple 5 &times; 5 ASCII drawing using symbols `O` and ` `&nbsp;(space):
+For example, here is a simple 5 &times; 5 ASCII drawing using tiles `O` and ` `&nbsp;(space):

 ```